apollo

 How does the drug interact with Joclab 10 mg Injection 10 ml:

-Using Joclab 10 mg Injection 10 ml together with temozolomide may increase the risk of serious infections.
+Taking Albendazole with Joclab 10 mg Injection 10 ml can increase the risk of side effects.

 How to manage the interaction:

-Co-administration of Dactinomycin with Joclab 10 mg Injection 10 ml can possibly result in an interaction, but it can be taken if your doctor has advised it.
-If you have any of these symptoms, it's important to contact your doctor right away.
-These symptoms include complications, infection, fever, chills, diarrhea, sore throat, muscle aches, difficulty breathing, weight loss, and pain or burning when you pee.
+Although taking Joclab 10 mg Injection 10 ml and Albendazole together can evidently cause an interaction, it can be taken if a doctor has suggested it.
+If you have any of these symptoms, contact a doctor right away.
+These symptoms include fever, chills, diarrhea, sore throat, muscle aches, difficulty breathing, weight loss, and pain or burning when you urinate.
 Do not stop using any medications without talking to a doctor.

 Severe